eduardogsilva/quick-postfix/README.md

 ## Additional Note for Standalone Mode

-If you run quick-postfix in standalone mode, keep in mind that additional configurations are required for proper email delivery.
+If you run quick-postfix-relay in standalone mode, keep in mind that additional configurations are required for proper email delivery.
 These include, but are not limited to:

 - DNS Configuration
 - Reverse DNS Setup